LambdaTest/junit-selenium-sample/README.md

 * Add a new item in the list.
 * Return the added item.

 To run your first test using JUnit with Selenium, follow the simple example below.
-Same code can be downloaded from our repository: Java-Junit-Selenium
+Same code can be downloaded from our repository: Java-JUnit-Selenium

 **JUnit Todo : Sample App**